ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use

 If the cancer returns after the original treatment, it is called recurrent cancer.
-Pancreatic cancer may come back in or near the pancreas (called a local or regional recurrence), or elsewhere in the body (distant recurrence, which is similar to metastatic disease).
+Pancreatic cancer may come back in or near the pancreas (called a local or regional recurrence), or elsewhere in the body (called a distant recurrence, which is similar to metastatic disease).

-When this occurs, a new cycle of diagnostic testing will begin again to learn as much as possible about the extent and location of the recurrence.
+If a recurrence happens, a new cycle of diagnostic testing will begin to learn as much as possible about the extent and location of it.
 After this testing is done, you and your doctor will talk about the treatment options.
 The treatment of recurrent pancreatic cancer is similar to the treatments described above and usually involves chemotherapy.
 Radiation therapy or surgery may also be used to help relieve symptoms.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent pancreatic cancer.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 People with recurrent cancer sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.